ccffhh12345/ccffhh12345/README.md

 - 👋 Hi, I’m @ccffhh12345
-- 👀 I’m interested in coding and learning as much about compuers and technology as I can
+- 👀 I’m interested in coding and learning as much about computers and technology as I can
 - 🌱 I’m currently learning how to use GitHub and VSource Code as well as Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...